-- Established credentials of India, in the pharmaceuticals manufacturing - Large pool of talent (pharmaceuticals graduates, engineers) available in India - Established track record in delivering intermediates and APIs that adhere to the quality norms of formulations players and regulatory authorities
+- Established credentials of India in pharmaceuticals manufacturing; - Large pool of talent (pharmaceuticals graduates, engineers) available in India; and - Established track record in delivering intermediates and APIs that adhere to the quality norms of formulations players and regulatory authorities.

-This ought to result in increased demand for intermediates manufactured by established Indian contrast media players considering (a) the stickiness of the Customer relationships in the contrast media space, as described above (b) given the trend for de-risking the dependence on a single country.
+This ought to result in increased demand for intermediates manufactured by established Indian contrast media players considering (a) the stickiness of the customer relationships in the contrast media space, as described above, and (b) the trend for de-risking the dependence on a single country.